roy4222/Roy-AmazingHand-SO101/AmazingHand_Enhanced/README.md

 ## CAD Files and Onshape document

-All fingers parts are the same for both version : Proximal / Distal / Gimbal / Link / Finger shells
+All fingers parts are the same for both versions : Proximal / Distal / Gimbal / Link / Finger shells

 => Please refer to original version for all these parts [here](https://github.com/pollen-robotics/AmazingHand/tree/main/cad)

 Specific parts for Amazing Hand Enhanced :
 - Finger frame part 1 & 2 become Finger frame (only 1 part)
 - Custom servo horn is needed, to be 3D printed
-- Hand Plate / Wrist interface / Palm shell & Top shell are slightly differen (due to custom servo horn and increased servo thickness)
+- Hand Plate / Wrist interface / Palm shell & Top shell are slightly different (due to custom servo horn and increased servo thickness)

 => Specific STL and Steps files for Amazing Hand Enhanced can be found [here](https://github.com/pollen-robotics/AmazingHand/tree/Amazing-Hand-Enhanced/AmazingHand_Enhanced/cad)